One Minute DIY Christmas Gift Bags

 Felt Pennant Flags

 This year, give your wrapped presents a preppy, collegiate feel with pennant gift flags made of felt.
 In lieu of the standard tied-on paper tag, these flags can be inserted into gift bags of any size and let your holiday message or the gift recipient’s name stand out loud and clear.
-Best of all, rather than getting tossed, they can live on as a decorative detail for years after the holiday.
+Best of all, rather than getting tossed, they can live on as a decorative detail for many years to come.

 Coffee Filter Snowflakes